Is Thousand Trails RV Membership Worth It?

 All memberships have great benefits.
 And, Thousand Trails is a great way to save money as a full-time RVer if you enjoy RV park life.

 We know there are many reasons to join Thousand Trails.
 But, you don’t hear the negatives of joining very often.
-So, here we’ve compiled 5 reasons to avoid Thousand Trails.
+So, here we’ve compiled 5 reasons it loses value for our RV experience.

 Some Facilities Are Run Down